eventflow/EventFlow/Documentation/Customize.md

 ## Registering new implementations

-The more drastic step is to completely replace a implementation.
+The more drastic step is to completely replace an implementation.
 For this you use the `Register(...)` and related methods on `IServiceRegistration` instead of the `Decorate(...)` method.